dusixx/nodejs2025Q4-service/README.md

 # 🧪 run all tests (in another terminal window)
 npm test

-# 🧪 to run only one of all test suites
+# 🧪 to run only one test suites
 npm run test -- <path to suite>
 ```

-After starting the app on port (`4000` as default) you can open
+After running the application on port (default `4000`), you can open the `OpenAPI documentation` in the browser, using the link http://localhost:4000/doc/
-in your browser `OpenAPI documentation` by typing http://localhost:4000/doc/.

 ### Auto-fix and format